cs220s24/trivia-discord-bot/README.md

     - Disallow root login remotely: Y
     - Remove test database and access to it: Y
     - Reload privilege tables: Y
-- sudo mysql -u root -p "" (The "" probably not necessary i have to test)
+- sudo mysql -u root -p
+    - For password just enter, it's empty
-- CREATE USER 'bot'@localhost IDENTIFIED BY 'bot';
+    - ALTER USER 'root'@'localhost' IDENTIFIED BY 'root'; (because you need a password)
-- ^c to exit
+- USE trivia_db;
+- CREATE TABLE trivia_questions (
+    id INT AUTO_INCREMENT PRIMARY KEY,
+    question VARCHAR(255) NOT NULL,
+    answer VARCHAR(255) NOT NULL
+);
+- INSERT INTO trivia_questions (question, answer) VALUES ('Are brownies good?
+Respond "YES" or "NO"', 'Yes'), ('What country was I created in?', 'US'),
+('What class was I developed for?', 'DevOps'),
+('What is the capital of France?', 'Paris'),
+('What question number is this?', '5');
+- sudo systemctl stop mariadb
+- sudo systemctl enable mariadb
-- mariadb -u bot -p
+- sudo systemctl start mariadb